El Fenn

 El Fenn is a boutique hotel in Marrakech, Morocco, opposite the Koutoubia Mosque.
-El Fenn has often been listed as one of the best hotels in the world by Condé Nast Traveler being included on their Gold List in 2017, 2021, 2022 and 2024.
-"El Fenn" means art in the Arabic language.
-El Fenn has 42 rooms, a roof top bar and restaurant, courtyard cafe and bar and several private swimming pools.
-The El Fenn shop stocks clothes and artifacts designed by people living and working in and around the city including a collaboration with a non-profit co-operative AlNour.
+El Fenn has often been listed as one of the best hotels in the world by Condé Nast Traveler being included on their Gold List in 2017, 2021, 2022, and 2024.
+"El Fenn" means art in the Arabic language and champions Contemporary African Art as part of an extensive art collection within the hotel.
+El Fenn spans across 8 interconnected riads and features 41 rooms, a rooftop bar, sun terrace and heated rooftop swimming pool, the restaurant open to non residents, courtyard cafe and two further swimming pools.
+There is a spa and the El Fenn boutique stocks clothes and artifacts designed by young, Moroccan makers who use artisanal techniques to create vibrant, fresh pieces.